google/timesketch/docs/EnablePlasoUpload.md

-# Enable Plaso upload via HTTP
+# Enable Plaso and MANS upload via HTTP

 To enable uploading and processing of Plaso storage files, there are a couple of things to do.